-First, the coronavirus infects the respiratory tract and the lung cells especially.
+At first, the coronavirus infects the respiratory tract and the lung cells especially.
 The degree of infection varies from one person to another.
 In other words, some people will experience minimal consequences with hardly any symptoms while for others the outcome will be serious and at times fatal.

 The coronavius disease is known as COVID-19.

-This article ims at explaining what happens to people's lungs when they get coronavirus and, in severe cases, how it may compromise the body's oxygenation and its ability to rid itself of the carbon dioxide (CO2) that is released by the lung cells.
+This article aims at explaining what happens to people's lungs when they get coronavirus and, in severe cases, how it may compromise the body's oxygenation and its ability to rid itself of the carbon dioxide (CO2) that is released by the lung cells.

 Lack of oxygen and its consequences